j-hha/egg_hunt/README.md

 - a version for handheld devices
   --> the theme of the site is responsive, the game, however, relies on using the keyboard
 - levels instead of rounds
-  --> right now, the game flow of each round always stays the same; with more time, I would have looked into ways to increase the difficulty each time a new level starts (e.g. by increasing the distance between the hiding spots)
+  --> right now, the game flow of each round always stays the same; with more time, I would have looked into ways to increase the difficulty each time a new level starts (e.g. by including 'danger zones' (--> higher chance that farmer will hit certain areas), increasing the distance between the hiding spots)
 - more movement and attack options for the users (e.g. ducking, running)